agfyselias/Tic-Tac-Toe/README.md

 - ✅ Highlights the active player
 - ✅ Game Over popup when someone wins or it’s a draw
 - ✅ "Rematch" button resets the game
-- ✅ Type-safe with TypeScript
-- ✅ Clean component structure using props and state

 ---